 3. Committed to the team

-Great team players care about their team, and the work their teammates do.
+Great team players care about their team and the work their teammates do.
 Your teammates must know that you believe in the team's work.
-Great team players have a positive attitude that can improve the team's performance even during challenging periods.
+Great team players maintain a positive attitude that can improve the team's performance even during challenging periods.

 Example: Nicole is a graphics designer for a digital marketing company.
 Her job doesn't require her to join the public relations team in advertising the company's products, but she is willing to make posts and send them out on her social media account.

 Be willing to carry out new tasks, learn on the job and explore new solutions.
 Great team players can adapt to changes and compromise when necessary.

 Example: Terry is a doctor in a general hospital.
 One day, his shift replacement fails to show up.
 Terry informs his supervisor, who asks whether he can cover for her.
 He considers the patients that are waiting for his replacement and agrees to work some hours of the shift while another colleague helps out with the rest.

 Team players come prepared for meetings and contribute to the team's work.
 They understand the boundaries of their position and value the contributions of other teammates.